TumbleOwlee/shrike/README.md

 wget -q -o ~/.local/bin/dex https://raw.githubusercontent.com/TumbleOwlee/dex/refs/heads/main/dex
 ```

----

-## How it works
+## How It Works

 `dex` is fully powered by the layered configuration system.
 In general it follows these steps.

 1. **Load configuration**: The tool will try to locate all possible configuration.
 It follows a layered configuration scheme to provide highest flexibility.
 The layers are given as follows (*highest to lowest*).
-    2. **Project Specific**: The project specific configuration are either located in `~/.dex.d/` or `~/.local/share/.dex.d/`.
+    - **Project Specific**: The project specific configuration are either located in `~/.dex.d/` or `~/.local/share/.dex.d/`.
 These configuration have highest priority to provide the option to adapt a shared configuration given by the repository to the personal needs.
-    1. **Repository**: The repository configuration is located in `$GIT_ROOT/.dex.conf`.
+    - **Repository**: The repository configuration is located in `$GIT_ROOT/.dex.conf`.
 This is the configuration shared between all developers of the repository.
-    1. **Global**: The global configuration is either located in `~/.dex.conf` or `~/.local/share/.dex.conf`.
+    - **Global**: The global configuration is either located in `~/.dex.conf` or `~/.local/share/.dex.conf`.
 This configuration has the lowest priority and is mostly used for general profiles (e.g. a default profile for `cmake` or `npm` projects).
 1. **Image creation**: After the configuration is loaded, the profile is loaded.
 Based on the profile either the image is pulled or the dockerfile is used to create the image.
 In case a dockerfile is specified, the image is tagged based on the full path of the dockerfile itself. *If the image is already present, this step is skipped.*
 1. **Container creation**: On the first invocation the container is created (`docker run -d`) and kept alive.
 The user can enforce a fresh container by specifying the `-r | --restart` option (e.g. after changing port mappings or the image).
 The container will always mount the current git repository at `/workspace`. *If no restart is requested and the container is already active, this step is skipped.*
 1. **Command execution**: Finally the commands are executed.
 The user can either specify an alias that's mapped to a command or to a pipeline that itself contains references to a set of other alias.
 Either a single command or a whole pipeline is executed in the given order.
 If a single step of a pipeline fails, the whole pipeline is immediately terminated.

----

 ## Usage